Book Summary: Atomic Habits by James Clear

 The Goldilocks Rule: How to Stay Motivated in Life and Work

-- If you’ve been doing something for a long time, you will likely get bored.
-And boredom will make you less motivated to keep going.
-So it’s important to find ways to continue pushing yourself in a domain to stay motivated and excited about what you’re doing so that you don’t fail simply because you got bored and quit.
-Keeping a schedule can help.
+If you’ve been doing something for a long time, you will likely get bored.
+And boredom is a great way to halt your self-improvement and let bad habits repeat.
+So it’s important to find ways to continue pushing yourself in a domain to stay motivated and excited about what you’re doing.
+That way you don’t get bored and quit.